metagraph-dev/metagraph/docs/getting_started/concepts.rst

 Metagraph Architecture
 ----------------------

-:User APIs​: High level, lazy evaluation APIs that the user interacts with.
+:User APIs: High level, lazy evaluation APIs that the user interacts with.
 For example, calling a graph
     coloring algorithm.
-The user does not specify which specific implementation.
+The user does not specify specific implementations to use.
-:Workflow Scheduler​: A Dask-based scheduler that matches high level user APIs calls to plugin implementations.
+:Workflow Scheduler: A Dask-based scheduler that matches high level user APIs to plugin implementations.
 :Algorithms: Specific implementations of user APIs.
 For example, there might be an implementation
     of Connected Components using GraphBLAS or directly to a specific hardware target written in C++.
-:Protable Low Level APIs: These are APIs not suitable for direct use by data scientists, but enable the
+:Portable Low Level APIs: These are APIs not suitable for direct use by data scientists, but enable the
     implementation of algorithms in a hardware-portable way.
 GraphBLAS is a prime example of such an API.
 :Hardware Backends: Each portable low level API will need an implementation for whatever hardware Metagraph supports.